The Burrell Collection

 At one with its surroundings

-Our design takes inspiration both from the beautiful country park setting and the modernist architectural context.
-The physical building becomes more permeable, letting the outside in.
-New entrances, a piazza, outdoor café and events spaces deliberately dissolve the boundary between the museum and park.
-The colour palette is influenced by the interplay between earth and stone while original architectural fragments become features of the gallery space.
+The Burrell’s country park setting and modernist architecture inspired our design.
+We created new entrances, a piazza, outdoor café to dissolve the boundary between museum and park.
+The colour palette is influenced by the interplay between earth and stone, while original architectural elements become features in the gallery spaces.

 A universal inheritance